SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex4/README.md

 ![](images/Event_010.png)

 8. Add logic to insert data in PurchaseRequisition entity.
-Put description as "Create purchase requisition"
+Put the description as "Create purchase requisition"
 ![](images/Event_005.png)

 9. Click on Business Logic and click on "+ Template" and choose "Function Call"